 To begin with, culture is not a monolith, there is no such thing as a singular organisational culture, it is a loose abstract that enables us to create an argument.
 So, we must define culture in this context.
 Every organisation has a series of subcultures and when you delve deeper into these subcultures what you will find are highly activity orientated people, highly reflective people, thought driven, cautious and optimistic people.

-Every organisation is driven by the same root, the assumptions you make, the assumptions the organisation makes or the assumptions the structure makes.
+Many organisations are driven by the same root, the assumptions you make, the assumptions the organisation makes or the assumptions the structure makes.
 The second you start to challenge the assumptions collectively and move onto new assumptions then you start to change the dynamics of an organisation.
 What this does, which is an often-unspoken part of culture change, is encourage an inevitable period of conflict.

 Transforming Culture Through Dialogue